sdingcn/concept-synthesizer/README.md

 ### run the automatic error measurement script

+If you are on MacOS, you may need to run
+`export SDKROOT=$(xcrun --sdk macosx --show-sdk-path)` before invoking the script.

 Run `python3 measure.py` to run the synthesizer on `test/stl_algorithm.cpp` and `test/boost_special_functions.cpp`,
 and report error message reductions.